benderb1/great_lakes_gpcr_retreat_2016_workshop/README.md

 ## b.
 Thread target sequence over three individual template sequences. ##
 Rosetta's partial thread application will generate .pdb files for each target-template alignment by assigning coordinates from the template pdb onto the aligned residues in the target sequence.
 This will be run once for each target-template alignment and will result in three threaded .pdb files.

-1. Run the following commands:

-        ~/rosetta_workshop/rosetta/main/source/bin/partial_thread.default.linuxgccrelease \
-       -in:file:fasta 1u19.fasta -in:file:alignment 1u19_2rh1.grishin -in:file:template_pdb 2rh1.pdb

-        ~/rosetta_workshop/rosetta/main/source/bin/partial_thread.default.linuxgccrelease \
-        -in:file:fasta 1u19.fasta -in:file:alignment 1u19_3eml.grishin -in:file:template_pdb 3eml.pdb

-        ~/rosetta_workshop/rosetta/main/source/bin/partial_thread.default.linuxgccrelease \
-        -in:file:fasta 1u19.fasta -in:file:alignment 1u19_3odu.grishin -in:file:template_pdb 3odu.pdb

-2. After running these commands, you should have three new pdbs: **2rh1.pdb.pdb, 3eml.pdb.pdb**, and **3odu.pdb.pdb**.
-For clarity, rename these files appropriately:

-        mv 2rh1.pdb.pdb 1u19_on_2rh1.pdb
-        mv 3eml.pdb.pdb 1u19_on_3eml.pdb
-        mv 3odu.pdb.pdb 1u19_on_3odu.pdb
+	cd threaded_pdbs/

+We will be running the partial threading using a bash script.
+This script requires a list of template names in the file template.txt

+	./run_partial_thread.sh

+The output files should be named **2rh1_out.pdb** and so on.

 Prepared threaded pdbs can be found in

-        ~/rosetta_workshop/tutorials/rosetta_cm/2_threading/
+        ~/workshop/threaded_pdbs/

 ## 3. RosettaCM Hybridize ##

 RosettaCM is capable of breaking up multiple templates and generating hybridized structures that contain pieces from different templates.
 This provides a more accurate comparative model by including different pieces from each of the threaded structures to include those that are most energetically favorable given the residues in the target sequence.
 Additionally, this application uses fragments and minor ab initio folding to fill in residues not previously assigned coordinates during the threading process.

-This step requires the following files to be in the same directory:
+This step requires the following files:

-- **1u19_3.frags** (downloaded during setup)
+- **input_files/3pbl-frags.200.3mers** (downloaded during setup)
-- **1u19_9.frags** (downloaded during setup)
+- **input_files/3pbl-frags.200.9mers** (downloaded during setup)
+- **threaded_pdbs/2rh1_out.pdb** (generated during threading)
+- **threaded_pdbs/4bvn_out.pdb** (generated during threading)
-- **1u19_on_2rh1.pdb** (generated during threading)
+- **threaded_pdbs/4iar_out.pdb** (generated during threading)
-- **1u19_on_3eml.pdb** (generated during threading)
+- **threaded_pdbs/5cxv_out.pdb** (generated during threading)
-- **1u19_on_3odu.pdb** (generated during threading)
+- **threaded_pdbs/5dsg_out.pdb** (generated during threading)
-- **1u19.fasta** (downloaded and altered during setup)
+- **input_files/3pbl.fasta** (downloaded and altered during setup)
-- **stage1_membrane.wts** (will be created in this step)
+- **input_files/stage1_membrane.wts** (will be created in this step)
-- **stage2_membrane.wts** (will be created in this step)
+- **input_files/stage2_membrane.wts** (will be created in this step)
-- **stage3_rlx_membrane.wts** (will be created in this step)
+- **input_files/stage3_rlx_membrane.wts** (will be created in this step)
-- **rosetta_cm.xml** (will be created in this step)
+- **input_files/rosetta_cm.xml** (will be created in this step)
-- **rosetta_cm.options** (will be created in this step)
+- **input_files/rosetta_cm.options** (will be created in this step)
+- **input_files/3pbl.span** (generated during setup)
-- **1u19.span** (generated during setup)
+- **input_files/3pbl.disulfide** (generated during setup)

 ## a.
 Generate the weights files ##
 RosettaCM uses individual scoring weights for each stage.
 Since this is a membrane protein, we will be using weights that include membrane-specific scoring terms: **stage1_membrane.wts, stage2_membrane.wts**, and **stage3_rlx_membrane.wts**.

 Note that non-membrane versions of these weight files are also included in this directory in case you wish to try RosettaCM with non-membrane proteins.
-For now, just copy the _membrane.wts files to your working directory.
-The weight files can be copied into your working directory from `~/rosetta_workshop/tutorials/rosetta_cm/3_hybridize/`
+For now, just copy the \_membrane.wts files to your working directory.

-	cp ~/rosetta_workshop/tutorials/rosetta_cm/3_hybridize/stage1_membrane.wts .
-	cp ~/rosetta_workshop/tutorials/rosetta_cm/3_hybridize/stage2_membrane.wts .
-	cp ~/rosetta_workshop/tutorials/rosetta_cm/3_hybridize/stage3_rlx_membrane.wts .
+The weight files are found in the input_files directory

+	~/workshop/input_files/

 ## b.
 Define hybridize script: rosetta_cm.xml ##

 RosettaCM hybridize is run as a Rosetta scripts mover.
 Therefore, **rosetta_cm.xml** will define the hybridize mover, assign the different weight files to each stage, and list all threaded pdbs.
 In this example, all threaded files are given identical weights.
 However, one can adjust individual weights for each threaded pdb, increasing or decreasing the likelihood that fragments from that particular template-threading will appear in the hybrid model.

+In addition to the hybridize mover, we perform an additional relax step to ensure diversity in the output backbones and to energetically minimize the hybridized structures.

-The Rosetta scripts file **rosetta_cm.xml** can be copied into your working directory from `~/rosetta_workshop/tutorials/rosetta_cm/3_hybridize/`
+The Rosetta scripts file **rosetta_cm.xml** can be found in the input_files directory

-	cp  ~/rosetta_workshop/tutorials/rosetta_cm/3_hybridize/rosetta_cm.xml .
+	~/workshop/input_files/rosetta_cm.xml

 ## c.
 Define options: rosetta_cm.options ##

-You can copy the prepared rosetta_cm.options into your working directory from

-`~/rosetta_workshop/tutorials/rosetta_cm/3_hybridize/`

-	cp ~/rosetta_workshop/tutorials/rosetta_cm/3_hybridize/rosetta_cm.options .
+The options file is a means to clean up the command line.
+Many Rosetta protocols can take additional options to modify the output or direct Rosetta to the input files.
+Here we define input/output, the number of models to be made, membrane options, relax options, and additional options to aid in the computation.

+The prepared **rosetta_cm.options** can be found in the input_files directory

+	~/workshop/input_files/rosetta_cm.options

 ## d.
 Run RosettaCM hybridize ##

 Run the RosettaCM hybridize protocol using Rosetta Scripts.
 As mentioned before, make sure all of the appropriate files are in the same directory.
-For production runs, at least 10000-15000 models should be created.
+For production runs, at least 1000-5000 models should be created.
 However, note that the number of templates used, the length of the protein, the type of protein etc. all affect sampling size.
-For the purposes of this tutorial, you will only create three models.
+For the purposes of this tutorial, you will only create one models.

-	~/rosetta_workshop/rosetta/main/source/bin/rosetta_scripts.default.linuxgccrelease \
-        @rosetta_cm.options -nstruct 3

-This will generate 3 models: **S_0001.pdb, S_0002.pdb, S_0003.pdb**.
+A bash script run_cm.sh has been prepared to run this.
+Be sure to run this from the parent directory ~/workshop/

+	./run_cm.sh

+This will generate 1 model (as defined in the rosetta_cm.options file) in ~30 minutes: **S_0001.pdb**.

-Models have already been generated using hybridize and can be found in `~/rosetta_workshop/tutorials/rosetta_cm/3_hybridize/`
+Additional models have already been generated using hybridize and can be found in `~/workshop/output_files/`

-## 4. Final relax ##
-Rhodopsin is a membrane protein that contains three intracellular loops, three extracellular loops, and one disulfide bond.
-Due to the nature of RosettaCM hybridize, initial models are generated without constraint information such as disulfide bonds, or other experimentally-derived constraints that you might want to include such as known atom-pair distances, etc. To refine our models with this additional information we will finalize our models with a relaxation step in the presence of a membrane.
-This step requires the following files to be in the same directory:

-- **1u19.span** (generated during setup)
-- **1u19.disulfide** (will be created in this step)
-- **relax.options** (will be created in this step)

-## a.
-Define disulfide bond: 1u19.disulfide ##
-Experimental evidence may suggest specific constraints you want to impose during your comparative modeling.
-In this example, we know that there exists a disulfide bond between residues 77 and 154.

-Disulfide constraint files contain one disulfide bond per line and include only the pair of residue position numbers involved for each line.

-The prepared 1u19.disulfide file can be copied into your working directory from `~/rosetta_workshop/tutorials/dosetta_cm/4_relax/`

-	cp ~/rosetta_workshop/tutorials/rosetta_cm/4_relax/1u19.disulfide .

-## b.
-Define options: relax.options ##
-This options file will cause Rosetta to set up a membrane environment based on **1u19.span**, fix a disulfide bond between residues 77 and 154, and relax the models using a dualspace Cartesian/fast-relax algorithm that has been shown to provide better results than fast-relax on its own.

-The prepared options file **relax.options** can be copied into your working directory from

-`~/rosetta_workshop/tutorials/rosetta_cm/4_relax/`

-	cp ~/rosetta_workshop/tutorials/rosetta_cm/4_relax/relax.options .

-## c.
-Run  relax ##
-Perform this step once per each of the three models generated from hybridize (**S_0001.pdb** through **S_0003.pdb**): Note that for the purpose of this tutorial, the "nstruct" value has been placed at one.
-Additional relax runs may be necessary for individual cases.

-	~/rosetta_workshop/rosetta/main/source/bin/relax.default.linuxgccrelease \
-        @relax.options -s S_0001.pdb -out:prefix S_0001_relax_ -nstruct 1

-	~/rosetta_workshop/rosetta/main/source/bin/relax.default.linuxgccrelease \
-        @relax.options -s S_0002.pdb -out:prefix S_0002_relax_ -nstruct 1

-	~/rosetta_workshop/rosetta/main/source/bin/relax.default.linuxgccrelease \
-        @relax.options -s S_0003.pdb -out:prefix S_0003_relax_ -nstruct 1

-Final models relax can be found in:

-    ~/rosetta_workshop/tutorials/rosetta_cm/4_relax/

 ## 5. Final model selection ##
-Due to time constraints, we generated only three models.
-Ideally, you will generate 10,000 to 15,000 comparative models.
+Due to time constraints, we generated only one models.
+Ideally, you will generate 1000 to 5000 comparative models.
 From this collection of models you can then select a single comparative model or an ensemble of models.
 In this example, we will select the top scoring pose as our final comparative model.
 It is important to visually inspect your final models for any chain-breaks or violations such as broken disulfide bonds or failure to reflect any experimental expectations you may have regarding the structure of your target protein.

-The previous step generated a score file for each model, all of which end in .fasc.

-COMBINE SCORE FILES AND SORT BY TOTAL POSE SCORE:

-	cat *.fasc | sort -nk2 > scores_sorted.txt

-This generates **scores_sorted.txt** and the first line is your best model by total pose score.
+We suggest clustering models and selecting representatives from the largest, best scoring clusters.

 You can visually inspect this model using pymol or whichever visualization tool you prefer.